wenki1990/Data_Science_2020/README.md

-Have hands-on experience on all machine learning and deep learning algorithms.
+Have hands-on experience on Machine Learning and Deep Learning algorithms.
-Knows Python, R, Tableau, PySpark, SQL, Keras with TensorFlow as backend.
+Proficient in  Python, R, Tableau, PySpark, SQL, Keras with TensorFlow as backend.

 Repository is still being updated..
 19-07-2020